ckilcrease/BudgetApp/README.md

 ## Research Topics

-I'm planning on researching and using the following for my project:
+I'm researching/using the following for my project:

 * (5 points) Integrate user authentication
 * (2 points) Use a CSS framework
-* (2 points) Use a CSS preprocessor
+* (3 points) Client-side form validation using JavaScript

-9 points total out of 8 required points **<br>
+10 points total out of 8 required points<br>
-** I'm also considering the External API option as a research topic, maybe to replace the second or third option listed above (specifically, I'm looking into currencylayer for exchange rates)

 ## [Link to Initial Main Project File](app.js)